shoelim/shoelim.github.io/_pages/portfolio.md

 author_profile: true
 ---

-My primary research interests are in <font color="blue">probabilistic machine learning</font>, as well as the related interactions and applications in science and engineering. <br>
+My primary research interests are in <font color="blue">probabilistic machine learning</font>, particularly learning with modern neural networks, as well as the related interactions and applications in science and engineering. <br>

 On a high level, my current research is inspired and driven by the following question: